murchie85/bumdee/outline.md

 - hit bells in right sequence
 - some sort of generator that needs toping up
 - x mined per second
+- Something with procedural generator
+- 6x6 grid traffic lights you tap in order